 The contract will be issued on or about July 1, 2025.
-The period of performance will be from July 1, 2024 through June 30, 2025.
-The dollar value is estimated at \$590,000.00.
+The period of performance will be from July 1, 2025 through June 30, 2026.
+The dollar value is estimated at \$565,000.00.

-Historic preservation non-profits organizations or businesses contemplating the above requirements are required to submit capability statements detailing their ability to meet the state's requirements by June 17, 2024.
+Historic preservation non-profits organizations or businesses contemplating the above requirements are required to submit capability statements detailing their ability to meet the state's requirements by June 26, 2025.
 The following information should be included in the capability statements:

-- Previous experience managing a statewide Main Street coordinating program in partnership with the Department and the national Main Street Center, a subsidiary of the National Trust for Historic Preservation. - Staff who have received direct training from the National Main Street Center regarding the Main Street Approach. - Recognized leadership and experience with historic preservation as an economic development tool. - Extensive experience providing technical assistance and facilitating strategic plans in order to assist accredited and affiliated downtown organizations with the Main Street Approach's transformation strategies. - Extensive experience with integrating the Four Points of Main Street's transformation strategy, including economic vitality, design, organization, and promotion. - Experience managing the statewide business and occupancy tax credit incentive program, including collaborating with the Department of Revenue. - Experience facilitating the review process for certifying communities pursuant to RCW 43.360. - Staff that meet professional federal historic preservation standards.
+- Experience managing and coordinating a statewide Main Street program - Staff who have received direct training from the National Main Street Center regarding the Main Street Approach. - Recognized leadership and experience with historic preservation as an economic development tool. - Extensive experience providing technical assistance and facilitating strategic plans to assist accredited and affiliated downtown organizations with the Main Street Approach's transformation strategies. - Extensive experience with integrating the Four Points of Main Street's transformation strategy, including economic vitality, design, organization, and promotion. - Experience facilitating the review process for certifying communities pursuant to RCW 43.360. - Staff that meet professional federal historic preservation standards.